You will receive a separate appointment letter for this test.

 What is a glucagon stimulation test?

-Your doctor has referred you for the above test to measure your growth hormone and cortisol levels after stimulation.
+Your doctor has referred you for the above test to measure your growth hormone levels after stimulation.

 Do I need to prepare for the test?

 You will need to fast from midnight the night before your test.
 Only plain water can be drunk during the fasting period and the test.
 Please bring all medication with you.

 When you arrive at the Endocrine Investigation Unit you will be weighed and a cannula (a fine plastic tube) will be inserted into a vein in your arm, to allow us to take blood samples at regular intervals.
 The cannula will be flushed with saline to prevent it blocking.
 After the first blood test you will be given an injection of glucagon, which will stimulate your body to release growth hormone so it can be measured.
 During the test you cannot eat and may only have plain water to sip.
 When the test is completed the cannula will be removed and you will be given a drink and a biscuit.
 You may also wish to bring a snack as you should not travel home before you have eaten.

 Blood tests will be taken at intervals over four hours; you may expect to be in the Endocrine Investigation Unit for up to five hours.
 You may also like to bring something to read during your test.

 Will I experience any side effects?

 Occasionally some people experience nausea and / or vomiting around two hours into the test, but this usually resolves itself after a short time.